How to Practice the Paleo Diet

 Reflecting on 20 years of The Paleo Diet

-First, let’s back up and revisit the basics of The Paleo Diet.
+Let’s back up a sec and revisit the basics of The Paleo Diet.

-If you’re new to The Paleo Diet concept or need a reminder, you might be wondering: Is it healthy and sustainable?
-What kind of benefits can I expect to see?
+If you’re new to The Paleo Diet concept or could use a refresher, you might be wondering: Is it healthy and sustainable?
+What are the benefits of The Paleo Diet?
+How long do they take?
 Which foods should I eat, and which should I avoid?

 Dr. Loren Cordain went a long way toward answering these questions in his groundbreaking 2002 book The Paleo Diet.
-This work was the synthesis of over 10 years of research covering thousands of peer-reviewed nutrition studies from top scientists in the field.
+His book was the synthesis of over 10 years of research covering thousands of peer-reviewed nutrition studies from top scientists in the field.

 Since then, we have learned even more about the science and practice of Paleolithic nutrition.

-We know it’s tough to eat Paleo 100 percent of the time, and we’ve never recommended that anyone try, unless it’s part of a short-term reset or for long-term support of a medical condition.
+We know it’s tough to eat Paleo 100 percent of the time, and we’ve never recommended that anyone try, unless it’s part of a short-term reset or for the long-term support of a medical condition like an autoimmune protocol diet.

 So why not eat 100 percent Paleo, all the time?
 First, while our hunter-gatherer ancestors didn’t have donuts, soft drinks, and other processed foods at hand, they did occasionally eat unhealthy foods like grass seeds.
 Our bodies have evolved to handle a certain amount of less-than-optimal foodstuff, as long as it’s kept to a small percentage of what we eat.
 In fact, many nutrition scientists and immunologists feel it’s beneficial to challenge the body’s digestive and immune systems with minor irritants to help keep systems regulated, primed, and functioning at their best.
 That means a few treats every now and again might actually be good for you!